Digital Transformation in Healthcare in 2023: 7 Key Trends

 But it is in the wearable medical device market where 5G will cause the greatest disruption.
 Remote monitoring technology has yet to reach its full potential due slow network speeds and unreliable connections.
 With 5G, clinicians will be able to instantaneously collect medical data such as a vitals or physical activity levels from disparate sources and large groups of patients and make fast, reliable diagnoses.

-This is preventative care at its best: less people developing chronic conditions and less money spent caring for patients in hospitals or in emergency rooms.
+This is preventative care at its best: fewer people developing chronic conditions and less money spent caring for patients in hospitals or in emergency rooms.
 All in all, 5G is guaranteed to play a major role in healthcare this year and patients will be the first ones to feel the positive changes.
 The first 5G data cards were launched in 2019 along 5G smartphones which also hit the market last year.

 As with any business, the goal is to create products and services that improve lives or fulfill a want or need.
 Technology can help you realize this goal.
 Use this guide as a compass to navigate your way through the digital healthcare space and to build transformative experiences – with the client at the center of everything you do.